airnativeextensions/nativeextensions-documentation/docs/appgroupdefaults/add-the-plugin.md

 ## Manual Installation

-In unity you import the package by selecting `Assets / Import Package / Custom Package ...` and then browsing to the unity plugin package file: `com.distriqt.Share.unitypackage`.
+In unity you import the package by selecting `Assets / Import Package / Custom Package ...` and then browsing to the unity plugin package file: `com.distriqt.AppGroupDefaults.unitypackage`.

 ![](images/unity-import-package.png)